-When you buy a good bottle of wine online, you’re buying much more than a 2003 French red wine with a 12 per cent alcohol rating.
-You’re buying the history of Bordeaux as a region, tales of vineyards and grapes, the wine expert’s review, Parker's 96 points and much more.
+When you sell a good bottle of wine, you’re selling much more than a 2003 French red wine with a 12 per cent alcohol rating.
+You’re selling the history of Bordeaux as a region, tales of vineyards and grapes, the wine expert’s review, Parker's 96 points and much more.

 This is all information that you expect the wine merchant to make available to you, which also conceals highly complex, interrelated data.